 Because the PEP is such a sought-after visa, there are a few requirements to make sure you keep your pass:

-- Show that you are earning at least $144,000 per calendar year.
-The number of months you actually work in that year are not important.
+- Show that you earn at least S$270,000 per calendar year (effective 1st Sept 2023).
+The number of months you actually work in that year is not important.

 - You can’t be unemployed for more than six months in Singapore.

 - Notify MOM if you change jobs, or contact details.

 The Tech.Pass is a 2-year visa administered by the Singapore Economic Development Board (EDB).

 It enables leading tech experts, entrepreneurs, and frontrunners worldwide to come to Singapore and engage in cutting-edge innovations.